Log In

 This sounds backwards, but stock-photo-looking posts tend to perform terribly for shelters.
 People scroll right past them because they look like ads.
 What stops the scroll is a blurry photo of a dog mid-sneeze, a cat giving the camera a look of absolute contempt, or a shaky video of a puppy discovering stairs.

 People want to feel like they're peeking behind the curtain, not reading a pamphlet.
-The mess, the chaos, the 3 PM zoomies in the play yard — that IS the content.
+The mess, the chaos, the 3 PM zoomies in the play yard.
+That's the content.
 Lean into it.

 What gets shared